panjezor/atm-machine/README.md

 I have not put any HTTP or console endpoints into the app.

-So you'd know, I am mentoring a friend and I used this project as an opportunity to explain some things about Laravel and PHP, so I totally did not use Git.
+So you'd know, I am mentoring a friend and I used this project as an opportunity to explain some things about Laravel and PHP, so I totally did not use Git as I was so consumed with going over all the details of what I was doing.

 Task 3